liatrio/liatrio-otel-collector/receiver/gitproviderreceiver/README.md

 ### GitHub

 The GitHub scraper within this receiver primarily interacts with GitHub's GraphQL API.
-The default rate limit for GraphQL API is 5,000 points per hour (unless your PAT is associated to a GitHub Enterprise Cloud organization then your limit is 10,000).
+The default rate limit for GraphQL API is 5,000 points per hour (unless your PAT is associated to a GitHub Enterprise Cloud organization, then your limit is 10,000).
-The receiver on average costs 4 points per repository.
-This means that the receiver can at most scrape 1250 repositories per hour.
+The receiver on average costs 4 points per repository, allowing it to scrape up to 1250 repositories per hour under normal conditions.

-Given this average cost a good collection interval in seconds is
+Given this average cost a good collection interval in seconds is:

-$(n4/r/3600) + 300$

-where $n$ is the number of repositories and $r$ is the rate limit.
+$$\text{collection\_interval (seconds)} = \frac{4n}{r/3600} + 300  \\
+\begin{aligned}
+    \text{where:} \\
+    n &= \text{number of repositories} \\
+    r &= \text{hourly rate limit} \\
+\end{aligned}$$

 $r$ is likely 5000 but there are factors that can change this, for more information see [GitHub's docs](https://docs.github.com/en/graphql/overview/rate-limits-and-node-limits-for-the-graphql-api#primary-rate-limit).
 The $300$ is a buffer to account for this being a rough estimate and to account for the initial query to grab repositories.

+In addition to these primary rate limits, GitHub enforces secondary rate limits to prevent abuse and maintain API availability.
+The following secondary limit is particularly relevant:

+- **Concurrent Requests Limit**: The API allows no more than 100 concurrent requests.
+This limit is shared across the REST and GraphQL APIs.
+Since the scraper creates a goroutine per repository, having more than 100 repositories returned by the `search_query` will result in exceeding this limit.

 It is recommended to use the `search_query` config option to limit the number of repositories that are scraped.
 We recommend one instance of the receiver per team (note: `team` is not a valid quantifier when searching repositories `topic` is).
 Reminder that each instance of the receiver should have its own corresponding token for authentication as this is what rate limits are tied to.

+In summary, we recommend the following:

+- One instance of the receiver per team
+- Each instance of the receiver should have its own token
+- Leverage `search_query` config option to limit repositories returned to 100 or less per instance
+- `collection_interval` should be long enough to avoid rate limiting (see above formula), recall these are lagging indicators so a longer interval is acceptable.

 **Additional Resources:**